ct-clmsn/pyzmq-collectives/README.md

 resources like file descriptors; note a scalability versus peformance trade-off!), and it creates an incentive to minimize the number of communication events (which is what one should always aim to achieve).

+## Limitations?

+Currently all binomial communication is implemented with rank 0 as the root of the binomial tree.
+Future improvements will allow users to pick which rank serves as root.

 ### License